Get insider access

 AKG K712 PRO

 The HiFiMan Sundara 2020 are better for neutral sound than the AKG K712 PRO.
-The HiFiMan have a more neutral, well-balanced sound profile, which some listeners may prefer.
+The HiFiMan are able to reproduce a bit more low-bass, which some listeners may prefer.
 Their passive soundstage is also perceived as bigger and more open.
 On the other hand, the AKG come with a longer, 10-foot audio cable.
 They're also much more breathable.

 Drop + Sennheiser HD 8XX